Main region

 The cost of quality health care is often one of the main concerns of retiring overseas.

-Some countries offer publicly-funded medical services if you stay an Australian resident for tax purposes.
+Some countries may offer publicly-funded medical services to Australians.
 It's called a reciprocal health care agreement.

 These agreements may cover some of your medical costs.
 But each one is different, so you'll need to do some research.